-The North American edition of the Sustainable Foods Summit will be hosted in San Francisco on 19-20th January 2022.
+The North American edition of the Sustainable Foods Summit will be hosted online on 24-27th January 2022.
 The agenda is currently under development; please contact us to get the detailed agenda.

 The 2021 summit comprised four conference sessions…

 The opening session discussed the impacts of COVID-19 on the food industry.
 Although distribution & retailing continued during lockdowns, the coronavirus crisis is having a major influence on the way food is produced, distributed and consumed.
 It is also changing the way food companies approach sustainability, with health, safety & social issues becoming more prominent.

 The keynote speaker gave their views on the future of foods.
 How is the coronavirus crisis causing disruption?
 What long-term changes can we expect to see?
 How is the sustainability focus likely to change in the coming years?
 Other speakers discussed food security, social aspects and green packaging.
 Case studies of product innovations during the pandemic were given.
 To conclude, featured speakers discussed the evolution of the sustainability agenda.
 What issues should take precedent during the pandemic?

 The coronavirus crisis has highlighted vulnerabilities in food supply chains.
 The flow of imported raw materials has been disrupted by transportation delays and emergency measures introduced during the pandemic.
 Many food & ingredient firms are now re-examining their ingredient sources as they look to build resilient supply chains.
 The first part of this session covered important developments in the supply of raw materials.